Friday, May 17, 2013

 -->sadness, love, joy—that evoke emotion in a general way, language can plunge knife-like into a specific area of the heart with pinpoint precision.
 Why do these expressions arise in some cultures and not others?

 On the other end of the emotional color wheel, a key aspect of cheerfulness in Danish is hygee, a feeling of comfort and coziness; enjoying food and drink with friends and family.
 Are Americans too busy to distinguish general good cheer from the joys of intimacy?
 Or is that experience of too much closeness a thing of the rosy past, when (according to my nonagenarian mother) families would hang out nightly on the front porch sipping lemonade and greeting neighbors strolling down the street?
-And leaving the front door unlocked.
+Does such general bonhomie then contribute to a trust that makes people comfortable leaving the front door unlocked?

 Umami and Gedempt by Any Other Name Would Taste as Yummy